dkarthik12/Elk-Stack-Project/README.md

 ![image](https://user-images.githubusercontent.com/88988729/146613271-c787a326-4860-4999-a8da-46ddb6d33587.png)

 Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the Jumpbox machine can accept connections from the Internet.
+I gave access to my host machine.

 The Elk-Server is configured to monitor web-1 and web-2 virtual machines.